avajs/eslint-plugin-ava/docs/rules/max-asserts.md

 # ava/max-asserts

-📝 Enforce a limit on the number of assertions in a test.
+📝 Limit the number of assertions in a test.

 🚫 This rule is _disabled_ in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).